• 60 nights trial sleep 60 nights trial sleep

-A good night's sleep is essential for a child's development, but adults can also benefit from a regular sleep pattern.
+A good night's sleep is essential for a child's development, but adults can also benefit from a regular sleep schedule.
 The DreamCare sleep trainer can be a valuable tool in this regard.
-However, we often see both parents and adults unknowingly making mistakes when using it, which reduces its effectiveness.
-In this blog post, we discuss five common mistakes and how to avoid them.
+However, we often see that both parents and adults unknowingly make mistakes when using it, which reduces its effectiveness.
+In this blog, we discuss five common mistakes and how to avoid them.

 1. Irregular use of the sleep trainer

 A common mistake is using the sleep trainer irregularly.
-Many parents don't use the sleep trainer every day, which confuses children.
-But adults who struggle with a regular sleep pattern can also benefit.
-A sleep trainer helps reinforce the natural rhythm, but only if used consistently.
-By using the sleep trainer daily, both during the week and on weekends, the body learns to adapt to a regular sleep-wake rhythm.
+Many parents do not use the sleep trainer every day, which confuses children.
+But adults who struggle with a fixed sleep schedule can also benefit from it.
+A sleep trainer helps reinforce the natural rhythm, but only if it is used consistently.
+By using the sleep trainer daily, both on weekdays and weekends, the body learns to adjust to a fixed sleep-wake rhythm.

 2. Lack of explanation about the sleep trainer

-Another mistake is that children (or adults) don't fully understand how the sleep trainer works.
-A sleep trainer uses colors and time settings, but if a child doesn't understand what these mean, the device will be ineffective.
-This also applies to adults: if you don't know exactly how to set the trainer or what the signals mean, it will remain a useless device.
-By providing clear explanations and ensuring a good understanding of the settings, the device becomes much more effective.
+Another mistake is that children (or adults) do not fully understand how the sleep trainer works.
+A sleep trainer works with colors and time settings, but if a child does not understand what these mean, the device will have little effect.
+This also applies to adults: if you don’t know exactly how to set the trainer or what the signals mean, it remains a useless device.
+By providing clear explanations and fully understanding the settings, the use becomes much more effective.

 Many people give up too soon.
-Parents expect results within a few days and stop if they don't see an immediate effect.
-Adults who use a sleep trainer can also become discouraged if they don't notice a difference right away.
-Changes in sleep behavior take time and rarely occur without resistance.
-It's important to be patient for at least two weeks and stick to the routine, even if it seems difficult at first.
+Parents expect results within a few days and stop if they don’t see immediate effects.
+Adults using a sleep trainer can also get discouraged if they don’t notice a difference right away.
+Changes in sleep behavior take time and rarely happen without some resistance.
+It is important to be patient for at least two weeks and stick to the routine, even if it seems difficult at first.

 4. Choosing the wrong settings

-Sometimes the sleep trainer's settings aren't properly aligned with the user's natural sleep rhythm.
+Sometimes the sleep trainer’s settings are not well matched to the user’s natural sleep rhythm.
 If the set time is too late or too early, this can lead to frustration and sleep problems.
-By starting realistically and adjusting the times gradually, you avoid frustration and increase your chances of success.
+By starting realistically and gradually adjusting the times, you avoid frustration and increase the chance of success.

 5. No supportive sleep environment

-A sleep trainer alone isn't enough if your other sleep habits aren't good.
-Factors like screen time right before bed, a restless bedroom, or unclear sleep rules can make the sleep trainer less effective.
-It's therefore important to create a restful sleep environment.
-Keep the lighting dim in the evening, avoid screens right before bed, and maintain a consistent bedtime routine.
-For adults, limiting caffeine intake in the evening and practicing relaxation techniques like meditation or reading can be helpful.
-In addition, using a white noise machine contribute to a peaceful sleeping environment.
-Read more about the benefits of this in our blog about the DreamCare white noise machine.
+A sleep trainer alone is not enough if the rest of the sleep habits are not good.
+Factors such as screen time right before bedtime, a restless bedroom, or unclear sleep rules can make the sleep trainer less effective.
+It is therefore important to create a calming sleep environment.
+Ensure dimmed lighting in the evening, avoid screens right before bedtime, and maintain a consistent bedtime routine.
+For adults, it can help to limit caffeine intake in the evening and apply relaxation techniques such as meditation or reading.
+Additionally, using a white noise machine can contribute to a peaceful sleep environment.
+Read more about its benefits in our blog about the DreamCare white noise machine.

 Conclusion

-A sleep trainer can be a valuable tool for both children and adults struggling with their sleep patterns, but only if used correctly.
-By being consistent, providing clear explanations, and creating a supportive sleep environment, you increase your chances of success.
-With a little patience, your night owl, or you yourself, will eventually transform into a true morning champion!
+A sleep trainer can be a valuable tool for both children and adults struggling with their sleep rhythm, but only if used correctly.
+By being consistent, providing clear explanations, and creating a supportive sleep environment, you increase the chance of success.
+With a little patience, your night owl, or yourself, will eventually become a true morning champion!